NicoGomezAndujar/Social_Cohesion_Small-scale_Fisheries-Puerto-Rico/README.md

 1. Title of Dataset:  Social-Cohesion-Small-scale-Fisheries-Puerto-Rico

 2. Dataset Summary: Repository for the anonimized raw data, processed data, and code used in the quantitative social network analysis of cooperation networks in the commercial small-scale fisheries of Puerto Rico during 2020.
-This repository encompasses the quantiative data utilized for the peer-reviewed article published in the Frontiers in Marine Science journal (DOI: ), and represents a sub-set of the datasets obtained throughout this research project stored in the PR-SSF-SNA Github repository.
+This repository encompasses the quantiative data utilized for the peer-reviewed article published in the Frontiers in Marine Science journal (https://doi.org/10.3389/fmars.2022.966309), and represents a sub-set of the datasets obtained throughout this research project stored in the PR-SSF-SNA Github repository.
 (Link to repository: https://github.com/NicoGomezAndujar/PR-SSF-SNA).

 3. Author Information
 	A. Principal Investigator Contact Information